EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._

-Andrew, Jonah, Aki: non-invertible Hessian in Stan optimize.
+Andrew, Jonah, Ben, Aki: non-invertible Hessian in Stan optimize.
 More generally, issues with scaling and parameterization in regression models, both for Nuts and optimizing.

 * __Developer name.
 Short description.__